acmsigsoft/EmpiricalStandards/Standards/SystematicReviews.md

 ### Essential Attributes
 <checklist name="Essential">

--	presents step-by-step, systematic, replicable description of search process including search terms<sup>[1](#myfootnote1)</sup>
+- [ ]	presents step-by-step, systematic, replicable description of search process including search terms<sup>[1](#myfootnote1)</sup>
--	defines clear inclusion and exclusion criteria
+- [ ]	defines clear inclusion and exclusion criteria
--	specifies the data extracted from each primary study<sup>[2](#myfootnote2)</sup> ; explains relationships to research questions
+- [ ]	specifies the data extracted from each primary study<sup>[2](#myfootnote2)</sup> ; explains relationships to research questions
--	describes in detail how data were extracted and synthesized (can be qualitative or quantitative)
+- [ ]	describes in detail how data were extracted and synthesized (can be qualitative or quantitative)
+- [ ]	describes coding scheme(s) and their use
--	describes coding scheme(s) and their use
+- [ ]	describes coding scheme(s) and their use
--	clear chain of evidence from the extracted data to the answers to the research question(s)
+	clear chain of evidence from the extracted data to the answers to the research question(s)
+- [ ]	describes coding scheme(s) and their use
--	presents conclusions or recommendations for practitioners/non-specialists
+	presents conclusions or recommendations for practitioners/non-specialists
+- [ ]	describes coding scheme(s) and their use
--	identifies method (e.g. systematic review, meta-analysis, mapping study, narrative synthesis, etc.)
+	identifies method (e.g. systematic review, meta-analysis, mapping study, narrative synthesis, etc.)
 </checklist>

 ### Desirable Attributes
 <checklist name="Desirable">

+- [ ]	describes coding scheme(s) and their use
--	provides replication package including protocol, search terms, search results, selection process results; complete dataset, analysis scripts; examples of coding, decision rules or edge cases
+	provides replication package including protocol, search terms, search results, selection process results; complete dataset, analysis scripts; examples of coding, decision rules or edge cases
+- [ ]	describes coding scheme(s) and their use
--	mitigates sampling bias and publication bias, using some combination of: (i) manual and keyword automated searches; (ii) backward and forward snowballing searches; (iii) checking profiles of prolific authors in the area; (iv) searching both formal databases (e.g. ACM Digital Library) and indexes (e.g. Google Scholar); (v) searching for relevant dissertations; (vi) searching pre-print servers (e.g. arXiv); (iiv) soliciting unpublished manuscripts through appropriate listservs or social media; (iiiv) contacting known authors in the area.
+	mitigates sampling bias and publication bias, using some combination of: (i) manual and keyword automated searches; (ii) backward and forward snowballing searches; (iii) checking profiles of prolific authors in the area; (iv) searching both formal databases (e.g. ACM Digital Library) and indexes (e.g. Google Scholar); (v) searching for relevant dissertations; (vi) searching pre-print servers (e.g. arXiv); (iiv) soliciting unpublished manuscripts through appropriate listservs or social media; (iiiv) contacting known authors in the area.
+- [ ]	describes coding scheme(s) and their use
--	demonstrates that the search process is sufficiently rigorous for the systematic review goals<sup>[3](#myfootnote3)</sup>
+	demonstrates that the search process is sufficiently rigorous for the systematic review goals<sup>[3](#myfootnote3)</sup>
+- [ ]	describes coding scheme(s) and their use
--	assesses quality of primary studies; explains how quality was assessed
+	assesses quality of primary studies; explains how quality was assessed
+- [ ]	describes coding scheme(s) and their use
--	assesses coverage using funnel plots or percentage of known papers found
+	assesses coverage using funnel plots or percentage of known papers found
+- [ ]	describes coding scheme(s) and their use
--	(positivist reviews), uses 2+ independent analysts; analyzes inter-rater reliability (e.g. KALPHA)
+	(positivist reviews), uses 2+ independent analysts; analyzes inter-rater reliability (e.g. KALPHA)
+- [ ]	describes coding scheme(s) and their use
--	(interpretivist reviews) reflects on how researcher’s biases may have affected their analysis
+	(interpretivist reviews) reflects on how researcher’s biases may have affected their analysis
+- [ ]	describes coding scheme(s) and their use
--	consolidates results using tables, diagrams, or charts; PRISMA flow diagram (cf. Moher et al. 2009)
+	consolidates results using tables, diagrams, or charts; PRISMA flow diagram (cf. Moher et al. 2009)
+- [ ]	describes coding scheme(s) and their use
--	performs analysis through an existing or new conceptual framework (qualitative synthesis)
+	performs analysis through an existing or new conceptual framework (qualitative synthesis)
+- [ ]	describes coding scheme(s) and their use
--	uses meta-analysis methods appropriate for primary studies; does not use vote counting
+	uses meta-analysis methods appropriate for primary studies; does not use vote counting
+- [ ]	describes coding scheme(s) and their use
--	integrates results into prior theory or research; identifies gaps, biases, or future directions
+	integrates results into prior theory or research; identifies gaps, biases, or future directions
+- [ ]	describes coding scheme(s) and their use
--	presents results as practical, evidence-based guidelines for practitioners, researchers, or educators
+	presents results as practical, evidence-based guidelines for practitioners, researchers, or educators
 </checklist>

 ### Extraordinary Attributes
 <checklist name="Extraordinary">

+- [ ]	describes coding scheme(s) and their use
--	two or more researchers independently undertaking the preliminary search process before finalizing the search scope and search keywords
+	two or more researchers independently undertaking the preliminary search process before finalizing the search scope and search keywords
+- [ ]	describes coding scheme(s) and their use
--	contacted primary study authors to ensure interpretations are correct, and elicit additional details not found in the papers such as access to raw data
+	contacted primary study authors to ensure interpretations are correct, and elicit additional details not found in the papers such as access to raw data
 </checklist>

 ## Examples of Acceptable Deviations